July 2019: This chapter has been revised as a result of local review.

 4. Checklist Domains

 Using the Adult Care assessment and any other available care records (for example, care and support plans and daily records), compare the descriptions of need to the needs of the person and select level A, B or C, as appropriate, for each domain.
-Consider all the descriptions and select the one that most closely matches the person.
 If the needs of the person are the same or greater than anything in the A column, then ‘A’ should be selected.

 A full assessment for NHS Continuing Healthcare is required if there are: